Obmondo/kubeaid/README.md

 Even with Kubernetes, there is a lot of work to be done, to pick the right solutions for each feature you need - and it is our experience that 95% of what one team needs, is the EXACT same most of the other teams need.

-**K8id** aims to be a constantly evolving solution for 1. - enabling the collaboration of operations teams across the world, to increase the velocity of every operations team, so they can focus on 2. - while everyone gets to enjoy a highly available and secure operations setup.
+**KubeAid** aims to be a constantly evolving solution for 1. - enabling the collaboration of operations teams across the world, to increase the velocity of every operations team, so they can focus on 2. - while everyone gets to enjoy a highly available and secure operations setup.